Purdue-CS193/homework-0-rred5/index.md

+# Ryan Reddy's First CS193 Homework

+- Useful to learn about tools I can use for CS
+- Course UI is fairly friendly
+- Course is structured well

+**bold**

+*italic*

+> Quotation block

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.